As yet more failings were uncovered by G4S, a question is posed: why does the Government keep awarding G4S new contracts?

 Serious concerns over G4S running discrimination helpline

 In September 2016 a High Court hearing over the contract to run a national discrimination helpline being awarded to G4S raised “serious and legitimate grounds for concern” which risked undermining the service’s credibility.

 So why are G4S awarded contract after contract?

 There’s no one single answer for this.
 First, we have to look at the monopoly which G4S has in the market it operates within.
 In 2014 a report from The Commons Public Accounts Committee said that the UK Government relied on “Quasi-monopoly suppliers are emerging who squeeze out competition, often from smaller companies with specific experience.”

 In other words, G4S use their shareholder investment and wealth to wipe out any smaller company which might attempt to take some of the sector away.
 Wipe out the competition and you leave a government with almost nowhere else to turn.
 This also means that they can get away with consistently poor results as there is no other company to compare them too or which is able to take on such a large contract.
 In effect, they engineer their position in the market to secure it.
 Easy work when you’re a multimillion pound company.

-There has also been suggestion that a number of UK Government Officials have financial links to G4S which would benefit them should G4S be awarded new contracts.
-It’s difficult to prove this as there is currently no requirement for officials to declare any interest in such companies.
-For further reading you might like to read ‘The Strange Non-death of Neoliberalism‘ by author Colin Crouch.
+There has also been a suggestion that a number of UK Government Officials have financial links to G4S which would benefit them should G4S be awarded new contracts.
+It’s difficult to prove this as there is currently no requirement for officials to declare an interest in such companies.
+For further reading, you might like to read ‘The Strange Non-death of Neoliberalism‘ by author Colin Crouch.